 Technology certainly helped keep the business world moving during the pandemic.
 What seemed unimaginable just a decade ago became the new reality when many of us seamlessly made the shift to full-time work-from-home in March 2020.

-As things return to normal, trends like the great resignation indicate workers have been rethinking their relationship with work.
-As workers seek more flexibility, employers are being forced to get creative to win the war for talent.
-Remote work and hybrid work have become the norm for many office workers, and we’re starting to hear more about a 4-day work week.
+As things returned to normal, trends like the great resignation indicated workers had been rethinking their relationship with work.
+As workers sought more flexibility, employers were forced to get creative to win the war for talent.
+Remote work and hybrid work became the norm for many office workers, and we started to hear more about a 4-day work week.

 What’s happening around the world?

-Many countries and large companies are experimenting with various 4-day work week models.
+Many countries and large companies have experimented with various 4-day work week models.
 There’s a full roundup of all the various studies around the world on Build Remote’s website.
 Here are some notable examples.

 Iceland